peteroupc/peteroupc.github.io/random.md

     - keystroke timings,
     - thermal noise, and
     - A. Seznec's technique called hardware volatile entropy gathering and expansion, provided a high-resolution counter is available.
 - An RNG implementation complying with NIST SP 800-90A.
-The SP 800-90 series goes into further detail on how RNGs appropriate for information security can be constructed, and inspired much of the "Cryptographic-Random Generators" section.
+The SP 800-90 series goes into further detail on how RNGs appropriate for information security can be constructed, and inspired much of the "Cryptographic RNGs" section.

-<a id=Statistical_Random_Generators></a>
+<a id=Statistical_RNGs></a>
-## Statistical-Random Generators
+## Statistical RNGs

-Statistical-random generators are used, for example, in simulations, numerical integration, and many games to bring an element of chance and variation to the application, with the goal that each possible outcome is equally likely.
-However, statistical-random generators are generally suitable only if&mdash;
+Statistical RNGs are used, for example, in simulations, numerical integration, and many games to bring an element of chance and variation to the application, with the goal that each possible outcome is equally likely.
+However, statistical RNGs are generally suitable only if&mdash;

 -  information security is not involved, and
--  the application generates random numbers so frequently that it would slow down undesirably if a cryptographic-random implementation were used instead.
+-  the application generates random numbers so frequently that it would slow down undesirably if a cryptographic RNG were used instead.

 If more than 20 items are being shuffled, a concerned application would be well advised to use alternatives to this kind of implementation (see [**"Shuffling"**](#Shuffling)).

-A statistical-random implementation is usually implemented with a PRNG, but can also be implemented in a similar way as a cryptographic-random implementation provided it remains reasonably fast.
+A statistical RNG implementation is usually implemented with a PRNG, but can also be implemented in a similar way as a cryptographic RNG implementation provided it remains reasonably fast.

 <a id=Quality_2></a>
 ### Quality

-A statistical-random implementation generates random bits, each of which is uniformly randomly distributed independently of the other bits, at least for nearly all practical purposes.
+A statistical RNG implementation generates random bits, each of which is uniformly randomly distributed independently of the other bits, at least for nearly all practical purposes.
 If the implementation uses a PRNG, that PRNG algorithm's expected number of state transitions before a cycle occurs and its expected number of state transitions during a cycle must each be at least 2<sup>32</sup>.
 The RNG need not be equidistributed.

 <a id=Seeding_and_Reseeding_2></a>
 ### Seeding and Reseeding

-If a statistical-random implementation uses a PRNG, the following requirements apply.
+If a statistical RNG implementation uses a PRNG, the following requirements apply.

 The PRNG's _state length_ must be at least 64 bits, should be at least 128 bits, and is encouraged to be as high as the implementation can go to remain reasonably fast for most applications.

 Before an instance of the RNG generates a random number, it must have been initialized ("seeded") with a seed described as follows.
 The seed&mdash;
-- must consist of data not known _a priori_ by the implementation, such as random bits from a cryptographic-random implementation,
+- must consist of data not known _a priori_ by the implementation, such as random bits from a cryptographic RNG implementation,
 - must not contain, in whole or in part, the RNG's own output,
 - must not be a fixed value, a nearly fixed value, or a user-entered value,
 - is encouraged not to consist of a timestamp (especially not a timestamp with millisecond or coarser granularity)<sup>[**(2)**](#Note2)</sup>, and